Last updated on June 2nd, 2023 at 01:03 pm

 Distance is the length actually traveled on a route while Displacement is the shortest distance (straight line distance) between the initial point and final point of the traveled path.

-Distance is a scalar quantity and required to calculate speed.
+Distance is a scalar quantity and it is required to calculate speed.
 On the other hand, displacement is a vector quantity that has both magnitude and direction.
 Displacement is used to calculate the velocity of an object in motion.

-Understanding the difference between distance and displacement with an example
+Difference between distance and displacement with an example

 Now we will explain the difference between distance and displacement with an example.